Non-Conviction Based Forfeiture in Canada: The Example of Three Outlaw Motorcycle Gang Clubhouses

 IV.
 What’s Next?

 This case, launched in 2007, was one of the first British Columbia civil forfeiture cases to tackle organized crime.
 Every step of the case was fiercely contested.
 The voluminous 2020 decision of the trial judge was worrying on numerous fronts.
 Had that decision stood, the use of NCB forfeiture in Canada for organized crime cases would have been curtailed.
 The trial judge rejected expert evidence from an experienced organized crime investigator and then found there was insufficient evidence to support forfeiture.
 In its 2023 decision, the Court of Appeal overturned these findings and clarified the law.
-The outlaw motorcycle club has sought leave to appeal this decision to the Supreme Court of Canada.8 Of related interest, the Supreme Court of Canada ruled in 2009 that civil forfeiture was constitutional, but that case involved proceeds not instruments.9
+Leave to appeal this decision was denied by the Supreme Court of Canada on October 12, 2023.8 Of related interest, the Supreme Court of Canada ruled in 2009 that civil forfeiture was constitutional, but that case involved proceeds not instruments.9

 Those interested in outlaw motorcycle gang clubhouses and NCB forfeiture might also wish to read a New Zealand decision: Commissioner of Police v.
 Richardson.10 In this decision, an outlaw motorcycle gang called the “Head Hunters” faced an NCB forfeiture proceeding in respect of its clubhouse near Christchurch.
 In New Zealand, NCB proceedings are brought by the police, who in this instance tendered evidence that the Head Hunters had engaged in illegal gaming and in the sale of methamphetamine.
 Not only did the gang sell drugs, but, like their Canadian counterparts, it also “taxed” other drug dealers who operated in its territory.
 Unlike the Canadian litigation, however, the police were able to adduce sufficient evidence for the court, tracing the proceeds of crime to renovations of the clubhouse; these findings supported a right of NCB forfeiture of the clubhouse as a proceed.
 For law enforcement, a “proceeds” theory, as used in New Zealand, appears to be a less complicated pathway to an NCB forfeiture based on an instruments theory.